ntustison/ANTsXMouseBrainMapping/Manuscript/methods.md

 intensity-based registration, followed by concatenation of transforms to produce the final mapping into AllenCCFv3 space.

-**Mapping neuron projections.** A key advantage of fMOST imaging is its ability to support single neuron projection reconstruction across the entire brain [@Peng:2021aa].
+A key advantage of fMOST imaging is its ability to support single neuron projection reconstruction across the entire brain [@Peng:2021aa].
 Because these reconstructions are stored as 3D point sets aligned to the original fMOST volume, we applied the same composite transform